polkerty/4playerchessbot/README.md

 This project no doubt needs some work to get running again, but it's pretty nifty.

-You can see a video of it in action here [here](video.html) (the bot is blue).
+You can see a video of it in action
+[here](video.html) (the bot is blue).